DEV-5/MY_NOTES/Linux_Embedded_development.md

         lck->lock = lck->lock + 1;
     }
     ```

   - **Limitation** : Current implementation causes contending threads to poll until lock is acquired, polling for long nondeterministic time may cause wastage of CPU time.

-  - Lock APIs are able to put lock contending tasks into wait state (Io preemption) until lock becomes available to put a thread.\process into wait state lock structure must include a wait queue and lock and unlock routines must be programmed to put the contending threads into wait queue when lock acquisition fails and wakeup waiter when lock becomes available.
+  - Lock APIs are able to put lock contending tasks into wait state (Io preemption) until lock becomes available to put a thread. process into wait state lock structure must include a wait queue and lock and unlock routines must be programmed to put the contending threads into wait queue when lock acquisition fails and wakeup waiter when lock becomes available.

+    sample pseudo code:

+    ```c
+    struct wait_lock{
+        int lock_counter;
+        struct wait_list *head;
+    };

+    int wait_lock(){
+        1. decrement lock counter
+        2. if above step failed push caller into wait_list
+        3. return success
+    }

+    int wait_unlock(){
+        1. increment lock counter
+        2. wakeup waiter
+        3. return success
+    }
+    ```

+  - If threads are managed by kernel scheduler the the waitlist must be in kernel space.

+  - If threads are managed entirely in user space then wait list must be provided by the library which provides process level scheduler.

+  #### Semaphores

+  1) Kernel/ library managed atomic counters that can never be less than 0.
+  2) Kernel/library provide atomic increment and decrement functions/APIs.
+  3) Each semaphore is associated with a wait-queue.
+  4) when a process attempts to decrement semaphore while it is at 0 (value of `sem` == 0) process is put into wait-queue.
+  5) when a semaphore is incremented from 0 to 1 waiter in semaphore queue are flushed.

+  - Implementation of the following code is lock API's using Linux kernel semaphores

+    ```c
+    typedef struct __lock_t{
+        sem_t sem;
+    } lock_t;

+    void lock__init(lock_t *lck){
+        sem_init(&lck->sem, 0, 1);
+    }

+    void lock(lock_t *lck){
+        sem_wait(&lck->sem);
+    }

+    void unlock(lock_t *lck){
+        sem_post(&lck->sem);
+    }
+    ```

+  -  They are 2 types of mutual execution lock protocols

+    - Poll locking
+    - wait locking

+  - Threading libraries implement both of the protocols through appropriate API.

+  - APIs implementing poll protocol are called spin-lock and APIs implementing wait protocol are called mutex lock.

+  - which lock should preferred and when ?

+    - Apply poll based synchronization
+      - when lock is held for fixed/deterministic duration.
+      - lock protecting atomic data units.
+      - fully atomic (non-blocking ) critical code.
+    - Apply wait based synchronization when
+      - lock is held for variable time.
+      - lock protecting large data units with variable access time.
+      - Critical code containing possible blocking calls.

+  - Wait lock implementation  induce additional performance penalties into app code. (instruction overhead and memory overhead).

+  - To reduce overhead imposed by wait-locking semaphores can be redesigned to allocate atomic counters in user mode (instead of kernel mode) and wait-queue in the kernel mode.

+  - Linux kernel provides an API called `Futex` through which an user mode counter with a wait-queue is provided in the kernel.

+  - The Linux kernel provides `futexes` (fast user-space `mutexes`) as a building block for fast user locking.

+  - In its bare form, a `futex`  has a semaphore  semantics, its a counter that can be incremented and decremented atomically, process can wait for the wait the value to become positive.

+  - `Futex` operation is entirely user-space for the non contended case.
+The kernel is involved only to arbitrate the contended case.

+    ```mermaid
+    flowchart TD
+        B["Lock"]

+        B --> C[Poll - spinlock]
-  -
+        B --> F[Wait - mutex]

+        subgraph
+        F --> G[semaphore]
+        F --> H[futex]
+        end

+        subgraph
+        C --> D[Normal]
+        C --> E[Ticketed]
+        end
+    ```

 ## Questions

 1. in asynchronous child reaping if parent exits before child no handler is executed, how do we avoid this ?
-2.  **copy-on-write** why does common variable have same address in child and parent even
+2.  **copy-on-write** why does common variable have same address in child and parent even.
-3. What is the point of having separate signal handler stack .
+3. What is the point of having separate signal handler stack.
-4.  why does main thread become zombie if it exits with pthread_exit() by sub thread is still running ?``
+4.  why does main thread become zombie if it exits with pthread_exit() by sub thread is still running ?